Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Final Assignment and Final Exam

 • In this module, you’ll complete your final course project, which brings together concepts and practices you previously learned in the first four modules.
-In this three part assignment, you will perform database administration tasks across 3 different databases.
+In this three part assignment, you will perform database administration tasks across different databases such as MySQL, PostgreSQL, DB2 and SQLITE.
 You will start by installing and configuring a database, managing users and performing a backup.
 You will move on to recovery, indexing, optimization and automation of routine tasks.
 Finally you will restore a database, create an index, create a view and connect to a database from the command line.

 Taught by